History of England: 14th century

 In 1381, a Peasants' Revolt led by Wat Tyler spread across large parts of England.
 It was suppressed by Richard II, with the death of 1500 rebels.

-Black Death
+A Time of Turmoil

 The Black Death, an epidemic of bubonic plague that spread all over Europe, arrived in England in 1348 and killed as much as a third to half the population.
 Military conflicts during this period were usually with domestic neighbours such as the Welsh, Irish, and Scots, and included the Hundred Years' War against the French and their Scottish allies.
 Notable English victories in the Hundred Years' War included Crécy and Agincourt.
 The final defeat of the uprising led by the Welsh prince, Owain Glyndŵr, in 1412 by Prince Henry (who later became Henry V) represents the last major armed attempt by the Welsh to throw off English rule.